SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 -----------------------------

-The :ref:`Database <Database>` is organized as files in an ordinary (UNIX) directory hierarchy, with a thin python layer serving as the access to the database.
+The :ref:`Database <Database>` is organized as files in an ordinary (UNIX) directory hierarchy, with a thin Python layer serving as the access to the database.
 The overall structure of the directory hierarchy and its contents is depicted in the scheme below (click to enlarge):